-YWCA Delaware's Racial & Social Justice program strives to transform communities by fostering awareness, promoting tolerance and cultivating skills in individuals to advocate for justice and inspire a movement.
+YWCA Delaware's Racial & Social Justice program strives to transform communities by changing consciousness, promoting inclusion and solidarity, and cultivating skills in individuals to advocate for justice and inspire a movement.

 To get involved in our Racial & Social Justice program, please contact